KBO League: The 2010s

 The Samsung Lions were a powerful team in the 2010s, winning the championship four times during six straight appearances in the Korean Series (from 2010 to 2015).
 The Doosan Bears were also a powerhouse, appearing in the Korean Series six times in the decade (including five straight appearances from 2015 to 2019), winning it three times.

 Expansion resumed in the 2010s, with the addition of the NC Dinos, located in Changwon, which joined the league in 2013.
 It is the first team located in Changwon, the city having previously been the second home of the nearby Lotte Giants.
 The KBO played 128-game seasons in 2013–2014.

 In 2015, the KT Wiz became the league's tenth franchise.
 They play their home games in Suwon, which had not had a team since the Hyundai Unicorns' disbandment.
 Since 2015 the KBO has played a 144-game season each year, and has added a fifth team to the playoffs, with the introduction of the Wild Card game.
 In 2015 the league also increased the active roster size of each team, from 26 to 27 (of those, 25 may play in any one game).

 After a number of seasons of inflated offensive production, the KBO introduced a new "dejuiced" baseball before the 2019 season.
 The results showed in a significant decrease in runs per game and home runs per game.

 The 2020s

 The 2020 season was delayed by the COVID-19 pandemic, but finally started play in May 2020, with no fans in attendance.
-In response to the lack of live sports programming due to the pandemic, ESPN and the KBO League entered into an agreement to broadcast six games weekly for the 2020 season.
-The Opening Day game between the NC Dinos and Samsung Lions was broadcast as the first game under the agreement that night.
-Karl Ravech, Jason Benetti, Boog Sciambi, Eduardo Perez, and Jessica Mendoza, along with various guests, broadcast the game remotely via Internet from their homes.
+In response to the lack of live sports programming due to the pandemic, and the delay of the U.S. MLB season, American broadcaster ESPN notably acquired rights to a package of KBO games during the 2020 season; the games were broadcast remotely, and featured English-language commentary by ESPN Major League Baseball personalities such as Karl Ravech, Jason Benetti, Boog Sciambi, Eduardo Perez, and Jessica Mendoza.
 The deal was for the 2020 season only and was not renewed for 2021.